 |Belgium||Bosnia and Herzegovina|

 - to the EU and the operating air carrier is registered in EU

-and you experience a delay, cancellation or you are denied boarding, under EU Regulation 261/2004, you may be entitled to compensation.
+and you experience a delay, cancellation or denied boarding, you may be entitled to compensation.

-Flight compensation Regulation 261 sets common rules for compensation and assistance to passengers in cases of:
+EC 261 sets common rules for compensation and assistance to passengers in the event of:

 There are a few restrictions, however.
-You cannot claim flight compensation citing EU Regulation 261 if:
+You cannot claim flight compensation citing EU261 if:

 - you are travelling free of charge or at a reduced fare which is not available to the public

 - the disruption was due to ‘extraordinary circumstances’.